Adit31/Captionomaly-Deep-Learning-Toolbox-for-Anomaly-Captioning/README.md

-## Captionomaly: A Deep Learning Toolbox for Anomaly Captioning in Surveillance Videos
+## Captionomaly: A Deep Learning Toolbox for Anomaly Captioning in Social Surveillance Systems

 ### <a name = "Description"> </a> Description
 This repository is the source code for the paper "Captionomaly: A Deep Learning Toolbox for Anomaly Captioning in Surveillance Videos".